-ESPC ESA Details
+ESPC ESA Requirements

-- In order for the ESPC ESA contract to be scored annually, it must be consistent with the requirements under the Office of Management and Budget (OMB) Addendum to OMB Memorandum M-98-13 on Federal Use of Energy Savings Performance Contracts (ESPCs) and Utility Energy Service Contracts (UESCs) (M-12-21, dated September 28, 2012), including the requirement that the federal government retain title to the onsite renewable energy generation system by the end of the contract.
+Office of Management and Budget (OMB) Requirements: In order for the ESPC ESA contract to be scored annually, it must be consistent with the requirements under OMB Memo M-12-21, “Addendum to OMB Memorandum M-98-13 on Federal Use of Energy Savings Performance Contracts (ESPCs) and Utility Energy Service Contracts (UESCs),” including the requirement that the federal government retain title to on-site energy generation by the end of the contract.

 Tax Incentive Requirements: The ESCO may be eligible for tax incentives such as the federal Investment Tax Credit and the Modified Accelerated Cost Recovery System.
 The Internal Revenue Service Revenue Procedure 2017-19, published in Internal Revenue Bulletin 2017-7, provides a safe harbor under which the IRS will not challenge the treatment of an ESPC ESA as a service contract under 26 U.S.C. § 7701(e)(3).
 Section 4 specifies safe harbor requirements, including a maximum contract length of 20 years.
 Section 5 contains details regarding an example ESPC ESA project.
 Tax incentive eligibility due diligence is the responsibility of the ESCO, not the government.